GoogleCloudPlatform/solutions-builder/README.md

 pipx install solutions-builder
 ```

-## Getting Started
+## Quick Start

+This quick start steps will do the following:
+- Create a new GCP project and initialize Cloud foundation.
+- Add a RESTful API service for managing Todo list.
+- Deploy the service to Cloud Run.

 Set up GCP project
 ```
+export PROJECT_ID=my-solution-gcp-id

-# Optional: create a new GCP project.
+# (Optional) Create a new GCP project.
 You can also use an existing GCP project.
-gcloud projects create my-solution-gcp-id
+gcloud projects create $PROJECT_ID

 # Set gcloud CLI to the GCP project.
-gcloud config set project my-solutions-gcp-id
+gcloud config set project $PROJECT_ID
 ```

 Generate a new solution folder.
 ```
-sb new my-solution .
+sb new my-solution
 ```

 This will prompt options and variables: